onefastsnail/hello-wordpress-docker-circleci/README.md

 * To use branches/tags for staging versions of the application
 * To get CI build time as fast as possible by caching steps, building my own image with the tools required
 * To utilize some logging services for PHP, Nginx
 * Use either docker compose, simple bash commands, maybe Ansible to run the relevant Docker commands on production
+* Fetch Wordpress, plugins and other PHP libs via Composer
+* Use Gulp/Webpack for build tools to create a clean build everytime

 ## Development flow